jcdjr/Olympics-Country-Analysis-/README.md

-# SQL exercise exploring results of olympic winter and summer games spanning from 2000-2016.
+# Exploring results of olympic winter and summer games spanning from 2000-2016.

-**Joining Data
+** Joining Data

 Count the number of athletes by country name in the summer games.